I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 My mouth is a bit dry.
 My eyes, too, devoid of moisture.
 I blink a few times, realizing just how supremely dry they are and my mouth even dryer and a sense of urgency is doubling back, waiting for me to catch up to it.

-“It’s feeling a little warm in here,” I say, as I begin to remove my cardigan sweater.
+“It’s warm in here,” I say, as I begin to remove my cardigan sweater.

 He reaches over to help with my sleeve.
 As I’m leaning forward to receive his assist, my ruby necklace swings forward a bit and catches the light.
 And his eye.